 SOUL.MD RULE

-No gradients unless data-driven.
-No rounded-full on containers.
 No color without semantic meaning.
+Liquid gradients are for hero atmosphere, focus, and high-value actions.
 No animation longer than 400ms for UI (cinematic excepted).
 From .memoire/SOUL.md.

 4px base unit